dmitrypol/dmitrypol.github.io/_posts/2015-11-10-logging-important-info.markdown

 ---
 layout: post
 title:  "Logging important info"
-date:   2015-12-22 08:23:07
+date:   2015-11-10
 categories:
 ---

 As we build sites they hopefully grow in functionality and usage.
 It becomes important to log appropriate information so you can later investigate issues in case something goes wrong.
 Grepping multiple log files across many servers is quite time consuming so services like Logentries and Loggly can be helpful.
-Or you can roll your own with Fluentd or https://github.com/le0pard/mongodb_logger.
+Or you can roll your own with [Fluentd](http://www.fluentd.org/) or [https://github.com/le0pard/mongodb_logger](https://github.com/le0pard/mongodb_logger).
 But sometimes you just need something simple for a very specific need.
 Here is how I recently solved it at work in our Rails 4.1 app.

-Created separate log file using https://github.com/lulalala/multi_logger
+Created separate log file using [https://github.com/lulalala/multi_logger](https://github.com/lulalala/multi_logger)

 {% highlight ruby %}
 MultiLogger.add_logger('important')